gantsign/development-environment/docs/_docs/features.md

 * `/home/vagrant/.gnupg/`
 * `/home/vagrant/.m2/`  (except the `repository` directory)

-**Note:** the synchronization is two way, but due to limitations of VirtualBox shared folders only the client to host synchronization is done in real-time;
-the host to client synchronization only occurs when the `unison` service restarts (e.g when you restart the VM).

-**Important:** ensure your important files are backed up before rebuilding your virtual machine.
+**Important:** ensure your important files have been synchronized to the persistent disk before rebuilding your virtual machine; you can find the persistent copies of your files under `/var/persistent/home/vagrant`.

 ## For command line users